zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/reference/services/tfm_its_integration_guide.rst

 - ``ITS_FLASH_AREA_SIZE`` - Defines the size of the dedicated flash area for internal trusted storage in bytes.
   If not defined, the platform must implement ``tfm_hal_its_fs_info()``.
-- ``ITS_BUF_SIZE``- Defines the size of the partition's internal data transfer buffer.
-If not provided, then ``ITS_MAX_ASSET_SIZE`` is used to allow asset data to be copied between the client and the filesystem in one iteration.
-  Reducing the buffer size will decrease the RAM usage of the partition at the expense of latency, as data will be copied in multiple iterations. *Note:* when data is copied in multiple iterations, the atomicity property of the filesystem is lost in the case of an asynchronous power failure.
 - ``ITS_MAX_BLOCK_DATA_COPY`` - Defines the buffer size used when copying data between blocks, in bytes.
 If not provided, defaults to 256.
 Increasing this value will increase the memory footprint of the service.